intermine/im-docs/docs/get-started/tutorial/index.rst

 Software
 ~~~~~~~~~~~~~~

-We use `git <http://git-scm.com>`_ to manage and distribute source code and `Gradle <http://gradle.org>`_ as our build system.
+We use `git <http://git-scm.com>`_ to manage and distribute source code and `gradle <http://gradle.org>`_ as our build system.
 For this tutorial you will need the following software packages installed locally and running:

 * PostgreSQL
 * Git